Assistant Professor of Technology, Innovation and Learning |

 Designing AI for Collaborative Innovation

-Studying how cross-functional teams create digital/physical products to inform AI tools that enhance cross-boundary innovation
+Studying how novice interdisciplinary teams create digital or physical products to inform AI tools that enhance cross-boundary innovation

 Future Innovators: Growing Future Selves through Creative Making and Material Discovery